Haval93/CS_558_Assignment_2/README.md

 The user needs python 2.7 and scipy and numpy.
 No compiling is needed.

 Operating instructions
-The user needs t run the program and input the values they want.
+The user needs to run the program and input the values they want.

 List/description of novel/significant design decisions
 The code is laid out in the same way that it would run.
 The initiualization is in the top, the program is in the middle, and the calculations and output is in the bottom.